 - Very high or erratic blood pressure.

-Alcohol withdrawal is one of two categories where cold-turkey quitting can be medically dangerous.
-Anyone with a history of daily heavy drinking — particularly with prior withdrawal tremors or seizures — should detox under medical supervision.
+Alcohol withdrawal is one of two categories where cold-turkey quitting can be clinically serious.
+Anyone with a history of daily heavy drinking — particularly with prior withdrawal tremors or seizures — should detox under clinical supervision.

 Opioid withdrawal

-Timeline: short-acting opioids (heroin, morphine) — symptoms begin 6-12 hours after last use, peak at 36-72 hours, ease by day 7-10.
-Long-acting opioids (methadone, buprenorphine) — slower onset, longer peak, ease over 2-3 weeks.
+Timeline: short-acting opioids (heroin, prescription substance) — symptoms begin 6-12 hours after last use, peak at 36-72 hours, ease by day 7-10.
+Long-acting opioids (opioid or sedative misuse) — slower onset, longer peak, ease over 2-3 weeks.
 Post-acute symptoms (sleep, mood, energy) can persist for weeks.

 Common symptoms